Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 A Fascinating Body Crafted for the Hunt

-Even the white tip of their tails (called "flag") is there for a reason: It is meant to help hunters keep track of a beagle's whereabouts when they are merrily romping among tall brush.
+Even the white tip of their tails (called "flag") is there for a reason: It is meant to help hunters keep track of a Beagle's whereabouts when they are merrily romping among the tall brush.

-While the fact that beagles have a superior sense of smell cannot be denied, there are several "life hacks" that can turn handy to owners of many beagle puppies out there.
+While the fact that Beagles have a superior sense of smell cannot be denied, there are several "life hacks" that can be handy for owners of many Beagle puppies out there.

 The Power of Enzymes